robcog-iai/UR17/Documentation/Milestone2.md

 }
 ```

 The crosshair is drawn when the object is created as a static class and the other menus will be drawn and removed when the functions for them are called.
-It is a stange way to draw them because two instances of the object are created bur for now it is the only found solution.
+It is a strange way to draw them because two instances of the object are created bur for now it is the only found solution.

 ```
 AUGameModeBase::AUGameModeBase()